Review of claude’s Approach (Round 2)

 Strengths

-Strong breadth: several candidate undecidable sources examined with
+- Strong breadth: several candidate undecidable sources examined with explicit encoding sketches.

 Different Tradeoffs